 Your results are stored under a random Assessment ID.
 By taking the assessment, you agree to let me use your response data in an anonymous capacity for my research.
-That research will be to understand where people are generally stronger and weaker in engagement, and if there are other trends, such as across different engagement context.
+That research is to understand the trends around engagement.

 The research is carried out in order to make the assessment results better for you, and is processed under Article 6(1)(f) of the GDPR, as a legitimate interest.

-You can remove your data from the research by sending me your Assessment ID (that is the only way I can determine your data).
+You can remove your data from the research at anytime by sending me your Assessment ID (that is the only way I can determine your data).
 The ID is at the bottom of the results page, and if you chose to have the results emailed to you, at the bottom of the email.
-The ID beings with “EAA”, followed by a series of numbers.
+The ID beings with “EAA”, followed by a series of numbers and letters.

 To request or remove your data, either forward me your original email, or quote your Assessment ID, using this email: email@example.com.